 Web pages and ads that are published in these pages are in an open-source format and load very fast.
 This leads to a smoother and more engaging experience across all the platforms and devices.

 These pages are flexible and load results faster.
 Page publishers and advertisers have full control over these pages.
 They can decide how to present their content and what all are the requirements that can help them maintain high performance.

 Setting up AMP on WordPress BuddyX theme

 Now the question arises as to How you can Set up AMP on your WordPress Website?
 This process is not at all complicated.
 Automattic itself has made a plugin called AMP For WordPress that lets you set Google AMP on your WordPress Website.
 So, first and foremost, Install the Plugin.

 - Go to Dashboard >> Plugins >> Add New Plugin

 - Search for AMP >> Install >> Activate.

 - Now head towards the plugin’s setting.

-- Select the desire template mode.
+- Select the desired template mode.

 Here, you will find three template modes those are as follow:

 In Standard Mode, your site uses a single theme and there is a single version of your content.
-You can opt-out from AMP selectively for parts of your site.
+You can opt out from AMP selectively for parts of your site.
 Every canonical URL will be either AMP or non-AMP.